urbantreelion/ece350-lab-manual/_lab1/tutorial1.md

 - Close the scope and change the sample rate back to 32000.
 Add a *WX GUI FFT Sink* (under *Instrumentation->WX*) to your window.
 Change the Type to Float and leave the remaining parameters at their default values.

 - Connect this to the output of the *Signal Source* by clicking on the *out* port of the *Throttle* and then the *in* port of the *WX GUI FFT Sink*.
 Generate and execute the flow graph.
-You should observe the scope as before along with an FFT plot correctly showing the frequency of the input at 1KHz.
+You should observe the scope as before along with an FFT plot correctly showing the frequency of the input at 1 kHz.
 Close the output windows.

 - Explore other graphical sinks (*WX GUI Number Sink*, *WX GUI Waterfall Sink*, and *WX GUI Histo Sink*) to see how they display the *Signal Source*
   - The number sink is typically used to monitor slowly-changing signals such as the RMS input level.
 In this example, the sine wave changes too fast for the numbers to keep up.